ValueAct stake in Morgan Stanley shows challenges in big bank activism

 At bigger Wall Street firms, activists may call for cost cuts and streamlining troubled businesses.
 Bank management teams are already trying to do this on their own but not fast enough to satisfy many investors.

-Explaining the Morgan Stanley investment in a letter to clients, Ubben said the stock was simply too cheap to pass up.
-He expects the market to eventually realise the value hidden behind distractions like the bank's small but troubled bond trading business and the Fed's heavy oversight.
+Explaining the Morgan Stanley investment in a letter to clients, ValueAct's Ubben said the stock was simply too cheap to pass up.
+He expects the market to eventually realize the value hidden behind distractions like the bank's small but troubled bond trading business and the Fed's heavy oversight.